 How To Use The Boolean Modifier

 The intersected cube and torus.
-The cube intersected the torus and all parts of the torus inside the cube are kept.
+The cube intersected the torus, so all parts of the torus inside the cube are kept.
 Any part outside the cube is removed including the cube itself.

 The union between the cube and torus.
-The torus is added to the cube, removing any interior faces.
+The torus is added to the cube, which will remove any interior faces.
 Combining both objects into one.

 The difference between the cube and torus.
 The target mesh (Torus) is subtracted from the cubes mesh.